Battle of Toulouse (1814): Struggle for the heights

 At last, Beresford's two Anglo-Portuguese divisions reached their jumping off positions, with the 6th Division leading.
 Pack's Brigade was still forming a line.
-A French division counter-attacked: the courageus but "insane" Divisional general Eloi Charlemagne Taupin led Rey's Brigade down in close column to the south, taking it out of the Sypière Redoubt.
+A French division counter-attacked: the courageus but "insane" Divisional general Éloi Charlemagne Taupin led Rey's Brigade down in close column to the south, taking it out of the Sypière Redoubt.
 Having made this mistake, he gave the order to stop and deploy on the slope instead of attacking, just for an artillery British development of 1808 to meet his troops.—"A shower of Congreve rockets – new and unknown projectiles – at very close range threw the French into disorder; Rey's Brigade was routed and this, in turn, caused Gasquet's Brigade [which was nearly unengaged] to fall back in disorder" Thus, Rey was all-roundly exposed to deadly artillery fire and afterwards to an infantry attack covered by these rockets; due to this Taupin's tactical blunder he was easily driven uphill.

 The Allied divisions began to advance up the slope and, without much opposition on the way to the top, captured the Sypière Redoubt for minutes as the French were withdrawing in panic.
 A powerful rocket fire strengthened with infantry support and by Taupin's tactical miscalculation—and the Anglo-Portuguese found themselves on high ground.
 Then they were fighting their way along the broken ground of the Heights while encountering bitter resistance.
 Swinging to the north, they began rolling up the French defences.